mohatt/gatsby-plugin-postbuild/README.md

 ## How it works
+The plugin works diffrently than other plugins/techniques that utilize [PurgeCSS](https://purgecss.com/) in conjunction with [PostCSS](https://postcss.org/) to acheive the same goal.
+The main diffrence is that the plugin only runs after Gatsby builds the site, then optimizes the generated HTML/CSS files.

-The plugin uses [Parse5](https://github.com/inikulin/parse5) library to parse the generated HTML files into AST then:
+The plugin uses [Parse5](https://github.com/inikulin/parse5) library to parse the generated HTML files into ASTs then:
-- Removes all inline CSS defined in `<style>` tags
+- [x] Removes all `<style>` tags and their CSS from the tree
-- Writes a temporary naked HTML files (without CSS)
+- [x] Store a temporary naked HTML without CSS
-- Optimizes both inline and external CSS by running PurgeCSS against the naked HTML files
+- [x] Walks over the orginal tree and removes unused CSS rules by running PurgeCSS against the naked HTML files (only the ones that included those styles), that includes:
+    - [x] Inline CSS rules defined under `<style>` tags
+    - [ ] External CSS files defines as `<link>` tags
-- Serializes AST trees back to HTML using Parse5
+- [x] Serializes tree back to HTML
-- Writes optimized HTML/CSS files
+- [x] Writes optimized HTML/CSS files

 ## Installation
 Install with [npm](https://www.npmjs.com/)